mankamaiie/LC/Reading.md

 ## Things that didn't surprised me much

-First is that live coders are the fighters for transparency - we tslked about this in class, though in class it was a mind opening information for me.
+First is that live coders are the fighters for transparency - we talked about this in class, though in class it was a mind opening information for me.

-And th second one is that in the end of 20th century, computers came to many art practicies using specific programming languages such as Max/MSP, Supercollider, Csound and Pure Data.
+And the second one is that in the end of 20th century, computers came to many art practicies using specific programming languages such as Max/MSP, Supercollider, Csound and Pure Data.